karanpargal/flux/README.md

 # Flux: Autonomous Support for the On-Chain World
 Flux is a Web3-native, AI-powered customer support platform designed for the decentralized economy.
 We empower crypto organizations to deploy intelligent AI agents that resolve user queries with on-chain awareness and verifiable integrity.

-## 🚩 The Problem: Web2 Tools in a Web3 World
+## 🚩 **The Problem: Web2 Tools in a Web3 World**

 Customer support in the crypto ecosystem is fundamentally broken.
 We are applying centralized, off-chain support models to decentralized, on-chain problems, leading to a crisis of trust, efficiency, and security.

-**Lack of On-Chain Context**: Traditional support agents cannot read a block explorer, interpret smart contract states, or diagnose transaction failures.
+**Lack of On-Chain Context**: Traditional support agents cannot read a block explorer, interpret on-chain actions, or diagnose transaction failures.
 They are blind to the source of truth.

 **High Operational Costs & Slow Resolutions**: Scaling a 24/7 team of crypto-savvy human agents is prohibitively expensive and slow, leaving users frustrated.